hienbui9999/CasperSDKInSwift/Docs/Help.md

-# casper-swift-sdk manual on class and methods
+# casper-swift-sdk manual on classes and methods
 This is the documentation for the following methods call for Casper RPC

 1) chain_get_state_root_hash